cucumber-ltd/feynman/README.md

 What's lovely about screenplay, as opposed to other patterns for organising automation code like [page objects][page objects], is that you're building abstractions around _behaviour_, rather than solution implementation.
 We think you're going to like it.

-Copared to other screenplay implementations we've seen, what's unique about Feynman is that you can define multiple *perspectives* that allow you to run the same tasks against your application in different ways.
+Compared to other screenplay implementations we've seen, what's unique about Feynman is that you can define multiple *perspectives* that allow you to run the same tasks against your application in different ways.

 More on that later.